 The first thing is to wait the full amount of time for the spray tan to develop before taking your first rinse.
 When you get a spray tan done in a salon, whoever sprayed you should tell you how long you have to wait before showering, and if not, just ask!
-If you have spray tanned yourself at home, the bottle of solution you used will say this somewhere in the instructions.
+If you have spray tanned yourself at home, the bottle of the solution you used will say this somewhere in the instructions.

 Wait the full amount of time that has been indicated as the pigment of the tan develops during this time.
-The chemical used, DHA, takes a few hours to absorb into your skin fully, which is how the tan stays on for so long, so waiting that time can ensure best results.
+The chemical used, DHA, takes a few hours to absorb into your skin fully, which is how the tan stays on for so long, so waiting that time can ensure the best results.